talk2ak/Bike-sharing-analysis/README.md

 # Data Analyst Poject Porfolio

-Performing Data Wrangling, Data cleaning and Exploratory Data Analysis(EDA) and finally building Predictive models on various Data sets.
-Data was obtained from various sources.
-Projects were performed for self learning purposes.
+Contains SQL queries and Python codes for Data Analysis

+MySQL workbench for Data Querieng

+Python libraries like NumPy, Pandas and Matplotlib for performing Data cleaning and Exploratory Data Analysis(EDA).
+Finally Scikitlearn for building Predictive models.